 Library Jan Hoet

-The library collection of Jan Hoet, acquired by the museum in (1936 is housed in The Wunderkammer Residence.
+The library collection of Jan Hoet, acquired by the museum in (1936 is housed in the Wunderkammer.

 Hoet was not only an enthusiastic curator, but behind the scenes he was also a passionate and even avid book collector.
 Parallel to his international career, his library grew into an idiosyncratic and extremely personal collection consisting of roughly 4600 books.
 It goes without saying that Hoet has played a major role in the acceptance process of contemporary art in Belgium, which is also reflected in his library.